 1/8 teaspoon ground black pepper

-Heat olive oil in pan on stovetop and cut half of the tofu block into small cubes.
-Crumble the other half directly into pan and add the cubed tofu.
-Fry for 5-10 minutes until tofu is golden brown.
+Heat the olive oil in a pan on top of the stove, and crumble the remaining half of the tofu directly into pan with the olive oil.
+Now add the cubed tofu to the pan.
+Fry the mixture for 5-10 minutes until the tofu is golden brown.
 Remove tofu from pan and set aside.

 Add a bit more olive oil to the pan and sprinkle shallots and garlic inside.
 Fry 2-3 minutes until shallots and garlic are cooked through and slightly browned.
 Add the remaining barbeque sauce ingredients and stir continuously until combined (approximately 5 minutes).
 Add tofu and chickpeas and continue stirring for another 4-5 minutes.